 How to use this site:

 This site is designed to highlight information about dual credit and dual enrollment opportunities available at MSSU.
 All policies and procedures for this program can be found within the Dual Credit/Dual Enrollment Handbook, or by contacting the Office of Academic Outreach.

-Dual credit enables qualified high school students to take University-level courses and to simultaneously receive academic credit for the course from both the high school and MSSU.
+Dual credit enables qualified high school students to take University-level courses taught by qualified high school instructors.
+Students simultaneously receive academic credit for the course from both the high school and MSSU.

-Dual enrollment enables qualified high school students to take University-level courses that are taught by an MSSU Faculty member while simultaneously enrolled in the high school and MSSU, and credit is only awarded at the university level.
+Dual enrollment enables qualified high school students to take University-level courses taught by an MSSU Faculty member while simultaneously enrolled in the high school and MSSU.
+Credit is typically only awarded at the university level; however, students may be eligible to earn high school credit for such courses with approval from the high school district.
 Dual enrollment opportunities at MSSU will likely be delivered to the student through a distance learning delivery mode (online).

 |Mode of Delivery||Dual Credit||Dual Enrollment|

 |High school faculty teaches at the high school campus (traditional format)||X|